 6. Create a budget.

-Determine how much it will cost to construct and maintain the park -- costs for grass, fences, garbage removal, lawn maintenance, drinking water, field drainage, lighting, benches and a pooper scooper station.
+Determine how much it will cost to construct and maintain the Park -- costs for grass, fences, garbage removal, lawn maintenance, drinking water, field drainage, lighting, benches and a dog waste station.
 Some cities are willing and able to finance a dog park; others would rather share the cost with a group committed to maintaining the park and ensuring that park rules are followed.
 Securing sponsors also demonstrates support from the business community.
 Keep in mind that, if it is within your budget to do so, sharing expenses with the city can be a great public relations tool.
-It shows officials that you are committed to the project, will help foster good community relations and may increase your chance for the park's approval.
+It shows officials that you are committed to the project, will help foster good community relations and may increase your chance for the Park's approval.

 7. Solicit the input and seek the approval of significant organizations in your community.

 Meet with the proposed park's neighbors before talking to city hall.
 As soon as someone brings up a concern, address it and try to come up with a solution.
 With a little good will and cooperation, neighborhood differences can usually be resolved.

 Your well-prepared presentation will include your mission statement and goals and should address issues such as location, funding, maintenance and enforcement.
 Committee members will be expected to establish and enforce reasonable health and safety rules for the park, and these should be included in the proposal as well.
 Suggestions for these guidelines can be found in the "Rules and Regulations."

 Do this by gathering statistics on the dogs and their people in your community:

 How many dogs would use a dog park?

 What are the demographics of the people in your city?

 Who currently uses city parks -- and who doesn't?
 Downplay the "dog factor" and emphasize people issues.
 Dogs don't pay taxes or vote.